newcleo-dev-team/lbh15/docs/source/readme_full.rst

 thermo-physical and the thermo-chemical properties of lead, bismuth and lead-bismuth eutectic (lbe) metal alloy available from the handbook edited by OECD/NEA :cite:`Agency2015`:
 `oecd-nea.org <https://www.oecd-nea.org/jcms/pl_14972/handbook-on-lead-bismuth-eutectic-alloy-and-lead-properties-materials-compatibility-thermal-hydraulics-and-technologies-2015-edition?details=true>`_
 .
-The thermo-physical properties implemented in the package are listed in table :numref:`tableprop`.
+The thermo-physical properties implemented in the package are listed in :numref:`tableprop`.

-.. list-table:: lbh15 thermo-physical properties from the handbook edited by OECD/NEA
+.. list-table:: *lbh15* thermo-physical properties from the handbook edited by OECD/NEA.
    :widths: 50 25 25
    :name: tableprop
    :header-rows: 1